TylerJost/erisDocs/docs/source/containers.md

 Harbor is a private container registry used by ERISXdl that you can use to push images.
 Harbor is used because ERISXdl is not connected to the internet but you will still want to access images.

 When you submit your job, you will specify the image you want by using a Harbor location.
 A wrapper script will be run that spins up a container using this image, then subsequently runs your job in that container.
+With podman/docker on the command line, Harbor will be referred to as erisxdl.partners.org.

 *Adapted from [https://rc.partners.org/kb/article/3718](https://rc.partners.org/kb/article/3718)*
 ### Pulling an Existing Image